marcel0ll/CustomItems/documentation/blocks.md

 <p><code>"maxStackSize":</code> - Value Range:(min: 1, max: 64) - The maximum number on a stack.
 Default value is <code>1</code>.</p>

 <p><code>"textureName":</code> - Texture name for the bucket.</p>

-***Note:*** The bucket can still get its texture from the default bucket texture.
 </div>

+>***Note:*** The bucket can still get its texture from the default bucket texture.

 `"creativeTab":` - What creative tab the block will show up in.
 Default value is `"Custom Items"`.

 `"density":` - Defines what liquids replace each other when they meet.
 Example: Water and oil.
 Default value is `1000`.

-`"flowLength": - Value Range:(min:0 max:16) - How far does the fluid flow.
+`"flowLength":` - Value Range:(min:0 max:16) - How far does the fluid flow.
 Default value is `8`.

 `"isGas":` - Define if the fluid as a gas or liquid.
 Set the value to true will cause your fluid to flow upward (like some gases).
-Default value is `false'
+Default value is `false'.

 `"luminosity":` - Value Range: (min: 0.0, max: 1.0) - Set the light level from the fluid block.
 Default value is `0`.
-Examples: Glowstone = 1.0, Stone = 0.0
+Examples: Glowstone = 1.0, Stone = 0.0.

 `"material":` - Value Options:(`'water"`,`"lava"`) - Setting it to `"lava"` will case the fluid to be destructive.`"water"` will be passive or non damaging.
 Default value `water`.